NREL/PVade/docs/examples/Panels_3D.rst

 PV Panels 3D
 =========

-This example runs a 3D panel case using the ``panels3d`` geometry module.
+This example runs a single-row 3D panel case using the ``panels3d`` geometry module.
 It is a full fluid-structure setup with configurable inflow, panel mechanics, and array placement parameters.